-Most primary school children need plenty of unstructured activity such as running and chasing and playground games.
+Most primary school-age children still need plenty of unstructured activity such as running and chasing and playground games.
 Unstructured activity can also be more affordable and easier to fit into busy family life than organised activities and sports.

-At around five, children are often keen to help with physically engaging household tasks such as gardening or washing the car – something that most parents are equally keen to encourage!
+At around five years, children are often keen to help with physically engaging household tasks such as gardening or washing the car – something that you might be keen to encourage too!

-Different kids excel at and enjoy different activities, so it’s good for your child to try a variety of sports, both team and individual, and to be involved in more than one sport at a time.
+Different children are good at and enjoy different activities, so it’s good for your child to try a variety of sports, both team and individual, and to be involved in more than one sport at a time.